Argonon: Remedy Productions

 Founded in 2003 by Toby Dormer and Juliet Borges, Remedy Productions was one of the first production companies to join Argonon in 2011.
 The company was the No 1. independent producer of entertainment programming in the UK in 2014, delivering over 1000 hours of content to the major terrestrial, digital and online channels every year.
 Denis O'Connor is Chief Creative Officer, and Bernie Costello is the managing director.

 Remedy produces content across the entertainment, music, and live event genres as well as branded and digital content, and has supplied content to Channel 4, BBC, MTV, and BSkyB.
 Remedy's most recent productions include Fifteen to One and Celebrity Fifteen to One for Channel 4.
 Other programmes include BBC Radio 1's Teen Awards for CBBC, BBC Three, and iPlayer and over 1000 hours of music programming for MTV, including The Official Top 40 and MTV News.

-Remedy Canada

-Remedy Canada was launched in 2012 by Toby Dormer with investment from Argonon.

-The production company's first series commission was Cabin Truckers, produced for Blue Ant Media and airing on Cottage Life (TV channel) in Canada, where the programme follows the lives of those helping to transport dream homes to dream locations, against the visually stunning backdrop of Western Canada.
+The production company's first series commission was Cabin Truckers, produced for Blue Ant Media and airing on Cottage Life (TV channel) in Canada, the programme "follows a family run business that moves houses and massive structures," against the backdrop of Western Canada.
 In 2015, Remedy Canada was commissioned by Shaw Media's Slice (TV channel) to produce First Dates Canada.

-In addition to producing its shows for Canadian broadcasters, Remedy acts as a partner for UK independent production companies wanting to work in Canada.

-Argonon International

-Argonon International is the global distribution arm of Argonon with a catalogue of over 2,000 hours of content across the genres of factual, lifestyle, formats, entertainment, drama, music, and arts.

-Argonon International represents the content from across the Argonon group and some third-party content producers in markets across the world.